jannone/textadv/README.md

 ### Locations

-Declare each location as a second-level text:
+Declare each location as a second-level text with a pin emoji:
 ```
-## Uncle's house
+## 📍 Uncle's house

 You are at your uncle's house.